We took a road trip to Bend, Oregon for vacation a couple of weeks ago and stopped by several dog friendly breweries.

 The entire brewery was renovated this past summer and they have an off-site spot for brewing their beer, allowing for increased production.

-While this brewery may be a bit hard to find, they are technically in the middle of Bend.
+While the Crux Fermentation Project may be a bit hard to find, they are technically in the middle of Bend.

 They typically have over twenty beers on tap along with a view of the Cascade Mountains.

-The brewery does include some great food options so bring a friend with you to allow you to take shifts with the dog while you order your food inside and then bring it out to eat while your dog glares at you for not sharing.
+The brewery does include some great food options so bring a friend with you so you can take shifts with the dog to order food inside.

 It should come as no surprise that this brewery embraces the outdoors, which is evident in the images featured on their website and social media channels.